 - Holding down the fifth spot in this compilation of Spectacular Halloween-Appropriate Species is the crimson and white beauty named the Bleeding Heart Vine.

-- Most notably, this magnificent product of Nature and evolution most frequently goes by common name because of its dazzling appearance.
-It also has other, equally intriguing names.
-These include bleeding glory-bower and bag flower, among others.
+- Perhaps most notably, this magnificent product of Nature and evolution most frequently goes by common name we’ve opted to employ here.
+Yet, it also has other, equally intriguing names.
+These include such terms as bleeding glory-bower and bag flower, among many others.

 - As a result of its many amazing attributes, the astonishingly beautiful plant even gained the Award of Garden Merit from the Royal Horticultural Society.
-The species also continues to be extremely popular as an ornamental plant, as it has for many years.
+The species also continues to be extremely popular as an ornamental plant in much of the world, as it has for many years.

 - Unfortunately, the vine does have factors working against it.
 That’s true since it requires a very specific combination of complex factors to survive.
-The root system must be partially submerged in water the majority of the time.
-It also requires very direct light.
+The root system must remain partially submerged in water the majority of the time.
+This flora also requires very direct light.

-- It holds yet another surprise, however.
+- The wonder also holds yet another surprise, however.
 The magnificent vine actually evolved as extremely hardy, despite the seeming frailty of the flowers.
-This surprising species also even managed to escape cultivation in some areas and therefore become naturalized.
+This surprising species also even managed to escape from cultivation in some areas and managed to become naturalized.

 - For the moment, its numbers appear to be sufficient throughout its range.
-Therefore, the IUCN has no listing for the Bleeding Heart Vine on its Red List at the moment.
+The IUCN therefore currently has no listing for the Bleeding Heart Vine on its published Red List at the moment.
 Nevertheless, it does face the potential threats created by the effects of climate change.

 Bleeding Heart Vine Physical Description

-Don’t let the incredibly fascinating Bleeding Heart Vine beguile you, though it seems tha tis exactly what Nature intended.
-Despite its simple-seeming appearance, the fabulous Angiosperm has its secrets, much like many species.
-Some may even surprise you.
+Don’t let the incredibly fascinating Bleeding Heart Vine beguile you, despite the fact it seems that’s exactly what Nature intended.
+Despite its simple-seeming appearance, the fabulous Angiosperm holds onto many secrets, much like many species.
+Some of these may even surprise you.

-That’s because the species of flora actually constitutes something special, an unusual species of evergreen vine.
+That’s because the species of flora actually constitutes something special.
+That’s an unusual species of evergreen vine.
 Yet it is important that it not be confused with another variety of plant.
-That’s due to the similarity of names between it and the plant named the Bleeding Heart.
+That’s due to the similarity of names between both it and another lovely plant named the Bleeding Heart.

 The other forms an entirely different, if beautiful in its own right, species.
-This particular plant also evolved as a climbing plant which can reach heights of as much as 13 ft (4 m).
-The leaves of the gorgeous Bleeding Heart Vine also have their own natural beauty.
+This particular plant also evolved as a climbing variety which has the ability to reach heights equaling as much as 13 ft (4 m).
+The leaves of the gorgeous Bleeding Heart Vine also have their own brand of natural beauty.

-In point of fact, that intriguing foliage generally appears dark green and oval.
+In point of fact, that intriguing foliage generally manifest as both dark green and oval in shape.
 It further averages 7 in (17 cm) in length.
 Its most noteworthy feature though, likely remains the distinctive flowers.
 These beauties occur in bunches of 8-20 and appear on long, thin stalks.

-Yet another distinctive feature of the Bleeding Heart Vine remains its remarkable color pattern.
+Yet another distinctive feature of the Bleeding Heart Vine remains the remarkable pattern of its blooms colors.
 The outer portion ranges in color from stark white to a less common pale purple.
 However, the inner portion presents a brilliant red color, creating a breathtaking contrast.

 - Kingdom: Plantae